Clinical-Genomics/MIP/documentation/Analysis.md

 ``-dra`` means "dry run all" i.e simulation mode.
 If enabled MIP will execute everything except the final sbatch submission to SLURM and updates to qc_sample_info.yaml.

-When not supplying the ``--dra`` flag MIP will launch sbatch submission to slurm.
+When not supplying the ``--dra`` flag MIP will launch sbatch submission to SLURM.

 One can use ``--dra`` to generate sbatch scripts which then can be submitted manually by the user individually or sequentially using ``sbatch --dependency=[type]:[jobid]``.
-Note that this will not update qc_sampleInfo.yaml as this is done at MIP run time.
+Note that this will not update qc_sample_info.yaml as this is done at MIP run time.

 ### Rerun analysis using exactly the same parameters as last analysis run for case "0"